Everything You Should Know about Initial DEX Offering

 Obviously, trading assets on DEXs is riskier because of the absence of a controller, which makes only you responsible for your funds’ security.
 On the other hand, DEXs are increasingly popular because of the greater privacy and absence of KYC demands, as well as greater control over user funds as opposed to the CEX requirement to store assets in the platform’s wallet.

 A DEX offering is thus a launch of a new crypto token or coin on a specific DEX.
 Unlike an ICO that is typically organized by the coin’s creator on their own, an IDO is fully managed by the assigned DEX placing the token on its exchange list and ensuring that the trading activities function correctly.
+If you want to know more about creating a DEX, read about it in our other article.

 What is Initial DEX Offering?
 Intro to ICO, IDO, and IEO